Viking sword

 The artefacts in this exhibition tell the story of this dramatic era – starting in a society built around the farm and the Norse gods and ending with a state under one king and one God.

 The exhibition is created over three years, with different themes.
-The theme for this year is the Viking voyages.
+This year's theme is the Viking voyages.

 Bispeknapp